 - The Native layer

-The Native layer connects the Toga_impl's to the Native Platform.
-For C language based platforms, Toga_impl directly call the native widgets.
+As the output of Toga, the Native layer connects the Toga_impl's to the Native Platform.
+For C language based platforms, Toga directly calls the native widgets.
 For example with Gtk+ on Linux, the Toga_gtk directly calls the Gtk+ widgets through PyGObject.
 For other platforms, more intermediate work may be required through a bridge or transpiler:

 - macOS and iOS, the Rubicon-ObjC project provides a bridge between Objective-C and Python.